 - Also true of the only Confederate Vice President, Alexander Stephens, whose relationship with President Jefferson Davis turned so bad that Stephens left Richmond in 1862 and spent most of the rest of the war at home in Georgia.

 - When Daniel Webster was offered the office of vice president, he famously replied "I do not propose to be buried until I am really dead and in my coffin."
-(Ironically, the offer was made by Zachary Taylor who died in office, meaning that Webster would've became President had he accepted it.)
+(Ironically, the offer was made by Zachary Taylor who died in office, meaning that Webster would've become President had he accepted it.)

 - Deputy prime ministers too.
 Tony Blair's deputy PM John Prescott was given the non-job as a sop to the traditionalist wing of the Labor Party and as a token working-class hero.
 In practice, he was a powerless figure of fun used to deflect criticism away from the real power base.
 Current PM David Cameron's deputy Nick Clegg is used very much in the Prescott tradition and only got the job to keep the Liberal Democrats in coalition.